Happy Pride Month!

 I realized I was wrong.

 I hated myself so much whenever I stood in front of a mirror.
 I criticized every single miniscule detail, but was never motivated enough to do anything.
-My childhood went like that, unremarkably to outsiders’ eyes.
+My childhood went by like that, unremarkably to outsiders’ eyes.

 I smiled.
 I felt pretty, I felt confident, and I felt like me.